edster9/laravel-rest-docker/readme.md

 docker run --rm -v $(pwd)/rest-app:/app composer install
 ```

 - Bring up the stack using docker-compose.
-This will run all three containers you stack is now running
+This will run all three containers.
 ```
 docker-compose up
 ```

-- Test the stack by navigating to http://localhost:8080 and you should see the basic Laravel home page
+-  Your stack is now running.
+Test the stack by navigating to http://localhost:8080 and you should see the basic Laravel home page

 ### Docker Stack Database Migrations
 Now that the Docker stack is up and running a few database migration tasks must be executed so the MySQL database has some stock data to work with.
 In order to test the API with some pre-populated data, these migration steps take care of filling in some seed data for Projects, Tasks and a User that can be logged in.